cgibbs/star_hash/README.md

-This program outputs a cute, starry hash if you tell it a secret.
+This program outputs a starry hash if you tell it a secret.

 The output looks like this: